Gov. Reynolds, Iowa officials facing lawsuit over mask mandate ban

 AHSTW Community Schools in southwestern Iowa said Monday it is delaying the start of school because of a COVID-19 outbreak amid the staff.

 Nearly every state with a law banning mask mandates is now facing legal challenges.
 The latest lawsuit was filed Tuesday in South Carolina by the American Civil Liberties Union.
+On Wednesday, several Florida school districts moved forward with mask requirements anyway.

+A spokesman for Reynolds’ office sent a statement to 6 News on Wednesday night:

 Copyright 2021 WOWT.
 All rights reserved.